StewBC/machines/import/a2m/README.md

 viewport.c | SDL2 initialization and manage all the other views, update the display

 ## Known issues
-The Audio (speaker) might now work very well.
+The Audio (speaker) might not work very well.
 This is because I don't really know how to properly use SDL Audio.
 It works very well on my Desktop PC and works okay on my laptop.
 It stops working well when I use F3 to run the emulator at maximum speed.
 The language card implementation has an issue that I will try to track down, but it does not prevent most (or maybe all - I didn't test exhaustively) of Total Replay from working.
 Some software, such as Orca/M and Program Writer don't work.
 This may be because I have 65C02 versions, or because of my LC issues, or because I don't emulate quite enough of the Apple ][+ to make this software work.
 At some point I may investigate.
 The cleanup on exit (freeing memory that was malloc'd) isn't all there.
 There may be numerus other bugs, I have not thoroughly tested.